The Fascinating World of Woodlouse Anatomy

 Segmentation and Body Parts

 Woodlice have a body that is divided into two main sections: the thorax and the abdominal segments.
 The thorax, or pereon, consists of seven segments, each bearing a pair of legs.
+The seventh pair of legs plays a primary role in locomotion, enabling effective movement across different terrains.
 This segmentation is crucial for their movement and structural integrity.
+In hatchlings, the last pair of legs is absent and appears later during development.

 The back section, referred to as the pleon, is involved in respiratory functions.
 Each thoracic segment has its own pair of legs, supporting locomotion and providing stability and flexibility as woodlice navigate various terrains.